 The TANF payment level is the amount of money Illinois pays each month.
-The amount of money depends on the size and type of assistance unit.
+The amount of money depends on the size of the "unit" (the people getting the grant) and the type of assistance.
 It also depends on what county you live in.

 You can find your payment level by looking at the TANF Program Payment Level Table.
 The payment table is divided into 3 groups.
 You can find what group your county belongs to by looking at the information on County Groupings.